jxnblk/paths/README.md

 ## How-To Use the App

+Unlike other vector drawing applications, Paths has no tool palette or modes.
+Instead it exposes the path command syntax in a reactive user interface.

-- Use the form to the right to manually adjust the type and paramters for each command.
+- Use the form to the right to manually adjust the type and parameters for each command.
 - Add new points with the button below the form.
 - Remove points with the **×** button next to the command.
 - Click to select points on the canvas.